ElektraInitiative/libelektra/src/plugins/network/README.md

 Every key tagged with the metakey `check/ipaddr` will be checked using `getaddrinfo()`.
 If additionally the values `ipv4` or `ipv6` are supplied, the address family will be specified.

+If `check/port` is specified on a given key, the plugin will validate if the port is a correct number between 1 and 65535.

+If `check/port/listen` is specified, the plugin will check if the application can be started and listen on the given port.

+## Future Work

+`check/port/ping` to check if the port can be pinged/reached (usually for clients).
+This potentially could prohibit users from setting correct settings as the server application might not have been started yet.